 Difficulty: 10 out of 10

 Slave Knight Gael is considered the last boss of the Dark Souls series.
 While the Soul of Cinder was the final boss of Dark Souls 3, Gael was the final boss of the DLC.

 Gael is yet another 3 phase boss, making him more difficult.
 He’s widely considered a fun boss while being very difficult to beat.
 You can easily stagger him with a heavy weapon, making it easier to land hits on him.

 Gael can be staggered, which breaks most of his attacks.
 Staggering the 1st phase is much easier than his 2nd/3rd phase.
 He is weak to Strike Damage, Frostbite, and Poison/Toxic.

 There are random lightning strikes all over the arena, so you must be careful when moving about.
 On the flip side, these bolts of lightning can hit him, too, and should be taken advantage of.

 When he turns Hollow at the beginning of the second phase, he gets a massive boost in Dark defense.
 Try not to bring any weapon of this type to the fight.

 Midir is considered by many to be the best dragon battle in all of the Souls franchise.
 Everything about the fight is awesome, but it’s still insanely hard for most people.
 The arena you fight Midir in is beautiful, and the dragon’s moveset makes him interesting to fight against.

 The way the boss fight is initiated is interesting and unique as well.
 During the Ringed City DLC, you can locate Midir sitting on a bridge, breathing fire onto it.
 To progress to the boss fight, you must fight him until he falls off the bridge into the depths below.
-The area he falls into is his boss arena, so all you need to do is to make your way down to him.
+The area he falls into is his arena, so all you need to do is go down to him.

 Difficulty: 11 out of 10